markhenning/markhenning.github.io/content/the-outage.md

 I know the advice is always "never quit without something lined up", but sometimes you just have to believe in yourself.
 I got back to it early 2014 and I think I've done some great work since.

 So, 2020 rolled round.
-I normally take a view every 6 months to check in with myself to make sure I'm moving forwards, and actually attempting to reach the goals I set for myself, COVID happened, and I hadn't finished what I wanted to do at FICO, so I stayed there with an amazing team until Feb 2021.
+I normally take a view every 6 months to check in with myself to make sure I'm moving forwards, and actually attempting to reach the goals I set for myself, COV[[the-outage]]ID happened, and I hadn't finished what I wanted to do at FICO, so I stayed there with an amazing team until Feb 2021.